 Here are some tips to improve your chances of securing a mortgage as a non-UK national:

-• Build a UK credit history: Register to vote if eligible, open UK bank accounts, and ensure you pay any bills on time to build your UK credit profile.
+- Build a UK credit history: Register to vote if eligible, open UK bank accounts, and ensure you pay any bills on time to build your UK credit profile.
+The stronger your credit history, the more likely you are to be offered favourable mortgage terms.

-• Save a larger deposit: While 5% deposit mortgages are possible, especially through specific schemes, aiming for at least 20-25% will give you access to a wider range of lenders and more favourable rates.
+- Save a larger deposit: While 5% deposit mortgages are possible, especially through specific schemes, aiming for at least 20-25% will give you access to a wider range of lenders and more favourable rates.
+A larger deposit demonstrates financial stability and reduces the risk for lenders.

-• Consider a joint application: If your partner is a UK national or has permanent residency, applying together can strengthen your case.
+- Consider a joint application: If your partner is a UK national or has permanent residency, applying together can strengthen your case.
+Lenders may view the application more favourably, especially if your partner has a strong credit history or a stable income.

-• Speak to a mortgage broker: A broker who understands the unique challenges non-UK nationals face can help you find a lender more likely to approve your application.
+- Speak to a mortgage broker: A broker who understands the unique challenges non-UK nationals face can help you find a lender more likely to approve your application.
+They have access to a broader range of mortgage products, including those from specialist lenders, and can guide you through the application process, making it less daunting.

 Disclaimer: